xfreddy2007/Smart-brain/README.md

 ## Why React?

-React is an Front-End Frameworrk, and it has many advantages such as modulized components, easy maintenance, etc. Most important, it is easy to pick up and is popular throughout recent front-end environment (Vue.js is like an elevator with nowadays).
+React is a Front-End Frameworrk, and it has many advantages such as modulized components, easy maintenance, etc. Most important, it is easy to pick up and is popular throughout recent front-end environment (Vue.js is like an elevator with nowadays).
 For the above reasons, I choose to use React for this practice project.

+## Why PostgreSQL

+There are plenty of database selections.
+I need a structured database so NoSQL, MongoDB won't be good choices.
+I choose to use PostgreSQL is that I have used before and it is not hard to implement.

+## Why Node.js & Express.js

+I am not familiar with backend environment so I choose a language that is similar to what I've learn now, and it comes Node.js and Express.js.
+Although some other languages such as PHP, Ruby on Rails, or Go.
+They all have their advantages.
+Further research is required for later projects.

+## Main Challenges